tomma5o/touchMyRipple/README.md

     }

     return  <Button tmripple={settingObj} />
-    // or
-    // return  <Button tmripple />
+    // or use it with default settings: <Button  />
   }
 }
 ```